neoforged/Documentation/docs/concepts/events.md

 Some events are only fired on one [side][side].
 Common examples include the various render events, which are only fired on the client.
 Since client-only events generally need to access other client-only parts of the Minecraft codebase, they need to be registered accordingly.

-Event handlers that use `IEventBus#addListener()` should check the current physical side via `FMLEnvironment.dist` or the `Dist` parameter in your made mod constructor and add the listener in a separate client-only class, as outlined in the article on [sides][side].
+Event handlers that use `IEventBus#addListener` should check the current physical side via `FMLEnvironment#getDist` or the `Dist` parameter in your main mod constructor and add the listener in a separate client-only class, as outlined in the article on [sides][side].

 Event handlers that use `@EventBusSubscriber` can specify the side as the `value` parameter of the annotation, for example `@EventBusSubscriber(value = Dist.CLIENT, modid = "yourmodid")`.